 2003 vintage.
 Decently respectable Pauillac nose.
 Solid color still.
 Wine open for three hours.
 Leanest body I've ever had with a P-L and lacking the complexity usually associated with this wine.
 Tight and not giving up much at the 3 hr mark.
 Nice but disappointing given the producer/vintage combo.
 Wish I'd had 6 hrs to wait hand and foot on this...perhaps it would have totally revealed the expected P-L charms by then. — 3 years ago

 Médium straw colour .
 This has some development on the nose with bruised apple , pear , blanched almonds , herbal touches and some chalky mineral character as well.
 On the palate , quite lean but fills out enough with chalky mineral notes , ripe apple , pear and lightly honied citrus and a lightly creamy mouthfeel , decent length finish with good balance and freshness .
 This is at end of peak now and won’t improve further , but is still showing well .
-Drink now. — a day ago
+Drink now. — 3 months ago